 Violinist. b.
 London, 9th November, 1919.
 Known as a concert soloist and orchestra leader.
-Address: 6, Chatsworth Court, Pembroke Road, Kensington, London, W.S.
-Phone: Western first concerto, the Mendelssohn, at the age of eight.
+Address: 6, Chatsworth Court, Pembroke Road, Kensington, London, W.8.
+Phone; Western 8251, extension 6.
+Son of Boris Spivakowsky, well-known 'cellist and a teacher of John Barbirolli.
+At age of three started to learn the violin on a quartersize instrument given to him by Hurawich.
+Under his father's guidance he made swift progress and performed his first concerto, the Mendelssohn, at the age of eight.
 Later studied at Guildhall School of Music, and afterwards under Sascha Lasserson.
 Made debut with London Symphony Orchestra, 1939.
 Became Associate Leader of the National Symphony Orchestra, 1943, and Leader of the Buxton Municipal Orchestra, 1944.
 First broadcast in 1940.
 Has been heard on the air in "Voice of the Violin," and as guest star in "Vic Oliver Show," etc. Best known as concert soloist and Leader of London Studio Players.
 Has also appeared in some British musical films.
 His hobby is cine-photography.